dmlc/XGBoost.jl/README.md

 [![Build Status](https://travis-ci.org/dmlc/XGBoost.jl.svg?branch=master)](https://travis-ci.org/dmlc/XGBoost.jl)

-eXtreme Gradient Boosting Package in Julia
+eXtreme Gradient Boosting in Julia

 ## Abstract
-This package is a Julia interface of [XGBoost](https://github.com/tqchen/xgboost), which is short for eXtreme Gradient Boosting.
-It is an efficient and scalable implementation of gradient boosting framework.
+This package is a Julia interface of [XGBoost](https://github.com/dmlc/xgboost).
+It is an efficient and scalable implementation of distributed gradient boosting framework.
 The package includes efficient linear model solver and tree learning algorithms.
 The library is parallelized using OpenMP, and it can be more than 10 times faster than some existing gradient boosting packages.
 It supports various objective functions, including regression,